biometryhub/usq2401-002rtx-shiny/readme.md

 # Shiny Template

-This Shiny app template was created to standardize the layout of shiny apps developed to support projects under Analytics for the Australian Grains Industry (AAGI).
+This Shiny app template was created to standardize the layout of Shiny apps developed to support projects under Analytics for the Australian Grains Industry (AAGI).

 ![Example][example]

-Table of Contents
+## Table of Contents
 <!-- vim-markdown-toc GFM -->

 * [Structure](#structure)